Important information about compensation arrangements

 How much is protected?

-In the event of emergency, until January 2016, the Government will protect most UK savings accounts and ensure compensation of up to £85,000.
+In the event of emergency, until January 2016, the Government will protect most UK savings accounts.

 This isn't because the Government have decided they can't afford it; it's the result of a five-yearly review to keep us in line with the rest of Europe.
 We explain the full reasons for the change here.